 - Ensure that all children develop secure learning to learn behaviours focused around exploration, resilience and perseverance, working with others and problem solving.

 - Ensure that all children develop appropriate subject specific knowledge, skills and understanding in line with their stage of development.

 - Ensure that all children experience a breadth of opportunities and activities that expand horizons within and beyond the traditional learning environment of the classroom.

-Our conceptualised curriculum draws on best practice and delivery from a number of different models and approaches.
-At Woodsetton we recognise that as our school population changes, so must the way in which we approach planning, teaching, learning and assessment.
-Our curriculum map continues to change and evolve to meet the individual needs of our children each year.
+Our curriculum draws on best practice and delivery with a structured curriculum.
+At Woodsetton our curriculum continues to change and evolve to meet the individual needs of our children each year.
 This is reflected in our approach to planning, teaching, learning and assessment.

-In order to provide pupils across Woodsetton with experiences that are relevant, interesting and challenging, and to identify opportunities for progression, we have adopted a curriculum structure which encompasses 3 broad pathways: ‘EYFS’, ‘semi-formal’ and ‘formal’.
-These terms offer a means of making subtle distinctions between not only groups of learners but also the degree of curriculum formalisation they will experience in either building the prerequisites for, or working within, a more ‘conventional’ National Curriculum type approach.
+In order to provide pupils across Woodsetton with experiences that are relevant, interesting and challenging, and to identify opportunities for progression, we have a curriculum structure which encompasses 3 pathways: